muhkuh-sys/org.muhkuh.tools-fat_tool/readme.txt

 -delete file                delete file

 The first command must be create or mount.
+File names and paths on the file system side may be written in lower or upper case.
+They are converted to upper case.
 File names may include a path.
-Path separatator is /.
+The path separator in the file system is /.
+On the Windows side, both \ and / are allowed.